High-Dimensional Non-Convex Landscapes and Gradient Descent Dynamics: A crash course in random matrix theory

 where $T=1/N$ is the temperature.
 The potential $V$ is defined by

 leading to

-We recognize two competing terms in $V$: the first one is a quadratic trapping potential forcing the eigenvalues to be close to zero while the second one is a repulsion term with the form of a two-dimensional Coulomb gas potential forcing the eigenvalues to space apart from each other.
-The stationary distribution of such a process is known to be given by the Boltzmann distribution
+We recognize two competing terms in $V$.
+The first one is a quadratic trapping potential forcing the eigenvalues to be close to zero.
+The second term is a repulsion term with the form of a two-dimensional Coulomb gas potential forcing the eigenvalues to space apart from each other.
+It implies in particular that all eigenvalues are correlated, making the system very complex to analyze with standard tools.